Sustainable Tips To Make Your Kitchen Energy Efficient

 - Leaving unused appliances plugged in: can you count the number of times you have left your coffee maker or iron box plugged?
 Leaving kitchen electronics and appliances plugged in consumes a lot of power, not alone cause an accident.
 Every time you use a kitchen gadget, make sure to unplug it from the socket.

-Invest in the Following Projects
+Investing in the Following Projects

 - Use low-flow fixtures and faucets: if you change the faucets to low flow models, you will be on the right track towards reducing your energy bills.
 Such models are affordable to buy, easy to install and will reduce your water usage by about 60%.